rahil-makadia/grss/README.md

    import grss
 ```

 The first time the library is imported, it will download some data files such as NAIF SPICE kernels and the data needed to debias optical astrometry.
-This should should take a few minutes.
+This should take a few minutes.
 Once these files are available to the library, you are ready to use GRSS to its full potential!

 Check out the [examples](https://rahil-makadia.github.io/grss/examples.html) on the [GRSS website](https://rahil-makadia.github.io/grss/) to get started.